The liturgy is the summit to which all the activity of the Church is directed, and the fount from which all the Church’s power flows…

 Daily Mass Coordinator – Assist with daily Mass by preparing necessary books and vessels and coordinating ministers to assist with the liturgy.

 Ministry to the Homebound – Bring the Lord to the most vulnerable in our community: nursing facilities and group homes.
 Does helping the sick and elderly lighten your heart?
 Do you love the Eucharist?
 Do you have transportation?
-Commitment: Coordinate with home and facilities.
+Commitment: Once a month.

 Funeral Coordinator – Minister to grieving families in a behind-the-scenes way.
 Prepare books and vessels for the Mass.
 Commitment: Arrive one hour before funeral; serve on a rotating basis.